chef/chef/docs/dev/design_documents/server_enforced_recipes.md

 * Cookbooks are Chef Server objects that are organization-scoped and subject to authorization restrictions.
-Allowing some cookbooks to be global requires additional complexity which is not needed for the intended uses.
+Allowing some cookbooks to be global requires additional complexity, which is not needed for the intended uses.
 * Cookbooks have versions and dependencies, which have to be solved.
 There are several ways this could be addressed, but all options introduce unneeded complexity into the solution.